 These rabbits are in significant pain due to the distention of the intestines.
 This pain needs to be addressed if they are to begin eating again.
 Typical medications include narcotic pain killers and the NSAID Metacam.

-Antibiotics are not routinely used, and can even disrupt the normal bacteria in the intestines.
+Antibiotics are sometime used.
 If we determine your pet has an infection from its lab data or physical exam we will put it on a broad spectrum antibiotic.
 Common organisms the proliferates in the cecum in GI stasis are E. Coli and Clostridium.

 Treatments we do not do